huguesb/expensesharing/README.txt

 How to build it
 ---------------

-To build ExpenseSharing you need a C++ compiler and Qt4 development packages.
+To build ExpenseSharing you need a C++ compiler and Qt development packages in version 4.6 or higher.

 How to use it